Resources for Research on Crisis Informatics Topics

 Dataset (~7MB)

-This resource is Java-based tool to download full tweets content using tweet ids.
-This tool can make 180 API calls per 15 minutes, each API call downloads up to 100 tweets i.e. it can download up to 72,000 tweets per hour.
+This resource is a Java-based tool that downloads full tweet content using tweet-ids.
+The tool can make 180 API calls per 15 minutes, and each API call retrieves up to 100 tweets, enabling it to download up to 72,000 tweets per hour.

 Tool

 This corpus comprises images collected from Twitter during four natural disasters, namely Typhoon Ruby (2014), Nepal Earthquake (2015), Ecuador Earthquake (2016), and Hurricane Matthew (2016).
-In addition to Twitter images, it contains images collected from Google using queries such as "damage building", "damage bridge", and "damage road" to deal with labeled data scarcity problem.
+In addition to Twitter images, it includes images collected from Google using queries such as "damage building", "damage bridge", and "damage road" to address the scarcity of labeled data.

 Dat Tien Nguyen, Ferda Ofli, Muhammad Imran, Prasenjit Mitra.
 Damage Assessment from Social Media Imagery Data During Disasters.
 In Proceedings of the IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 2017, Sydney, Australia.
 [Bibtex]